niente010/MDEF_website/docs/project/jaleo.md

 The best part for me was that all these relationships developed very spontaneously, only driven by a shared passion for experimenting with soundscapes.
 Some connections even happened randomly, but eventually formed a solid group without which this project would never have been possible.

 All of these people were incredible inspirations, and some eventually actively collaborated in our project development and performance.
-We would truly love to share our appreciation to this people and their energy, kindness, sincerity and patience. <3
+==We would truly love to share our appreciation to this people and their energy, kindness, sincerity and patience. <3==

 !!! danger ""